Special prosecutor to examine allegations against FIFA boss, Swiss Attorney General

 ZURICH, July 3 (Reuters) - Switzerland named a special prosecutor to review criminal complaints against FIFA chief Gianni Infantino and Attorney General Michael Lauber after the men held undocumented meetings while Lauber's office was investigating suspected graft surrounding the global soccer body.

-Lauber last month became the first national official since modern Switzerland's founding in 1848 to undergo an impeachment process relating to his handling of the soccer inquiry.
+Lauber last month became the subject of an impeachment process relating to his handling of the soccer inquiry.

 The watchdog overseeing Swiss federal prosecutors - Lauber's office - placed him under investigation last year after he held three closed-door meetings with FIFA President Infantino regarding the status of the corruption inquiry.